wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 })
 ```

-Wharf maintains and distributes a core package called the [WebRenderer](/docs/session-kit/web-renderer) that acts as a default implementation of a `UserInterface`.
-More details about this implementation on the [WebRenderer](/docs/session-kit/web-renderer) documentation or on the [Github](https://github.com/wharfkit/web-renderer) repository.
+Wharf maintains and distributes a core package called the [WebRenderer](/docs/sessionkit/web-renderer) that acts as a default implementation of a `UserInterface`.
+More details about this implementation can be found in the [WebRenderer](/docs/sessionkit/web-renderer) documentation or on the [Github](https://github.com/wharfkit/web-renderer) repository.

 ## Purpose

-The `UserInterface` is primarily responsible for two major aspects of the [SessionKit](/docs/session-kit/session-kit-factory), **communication** of information to the user and **prompting** of user interactions.
+The `UserInterface` is primarily responsible for two major aspects of the [SessionKit](/docs/sessionkit/session-kit-factory): **communication** of information to the user, and **prompting** of user interactions.
 These responsibilities are carried out through various other components, including:

 - During calls to the [Login](/docs/session-kit/login) and [Transact](/docs/session-kit/transact) methods of the [SessionKit](/docs/session-kit/session-kit-factory)
 - During interactions with the active [WalletPlugin](/docs/session-kit/plugin-wallet)